PREVIEW

 Peter Augustine Lawler, author of Modern and American Dignity: Who We Are as Persons, and What That Means For Our Future, on how neither ancient philosophy nor modern science explains human nature (but the Logos does)

-Hans Boersma, author of Heavenly Participation: The Weaving of a Sacramental Tapestry, on why Christians should reject the modern separation of Heaven and Earth and recover a “sacramental ontology” (this feature is also available as an Archive Feature)
+Hans Boersma, author of Heavenly Participation: The Weaving of a Sacramental Tapestry, on why Christians should reject the modern separation of Heaven and Earth and recover a “sacramental ontology” (Archive Feature available)

 Felicia Wu Song, author of Virtual Communities: Bowling Alone, Online Together, on how online communication systems shape relationships and community